Skip to main content

 • exercise ECG

-Most tests aren’t as scary, painful or complicated as they seem at first.
-Get prepared and feel better about the tests for atherosclerosis and other conditions on our tests page.
+Most tests are painless.
+Get prepared and feel better about the tests for atherosclerosis and other conditions by reading about tests.

-If you’re diagnosed with atherosclerosis, there aren’t any treatments that can get rid of it.
-You'll have it for the rest of your life.
-However, there are medicines and treatments that can slow down its progress, reduce your symptoms and let you live your normal life.
+If you’re diagnosed with atherosclerosis, there is no cure.
+However, you can manage it with medicines and treatments which can slow down its progress, reduce your symptoms and let you live your normal life.

-Your doctor will talk you about what treatment you might need, which may include:
+Your doctor will tell you about what treatment you will need or any lifestyle changes you might need to make, which may include:

-• a procedure – if your arteries are seriously narrowed or blocked, coronary bypass surgery or a coronary angioplasty may have to be done
+• Surgery.
+If the arteries that supply your heart muscle with blood and oxygen are seriously narrowed or blocked, coronary bypass surgery or a coronary angioplasty may have to be done to improve the blood supply.

 How do I prevent atherosclerosis?